 YELLOWSTONE LAKE 9 © 2015Wyoming

-Photographic Story You may wonder why so many people visit Yellowstone National Park.
+You may wonder why so many people visit Yellowstone National Park.
 The land is so unstable; it’s a little nerve-racking.
 But I enjoy photographing the diverse geological land formations that are features of the park.
 From the enormous forty-mile diameter spring-filled crater, now called Yellowstone Lake, to the fantastic textures created by the geothermal geysers of Mammoth Hot Springs to the flowing mountain waterfalls of Lewis River Falls, there is much to admire.
 And, I want to photograph it before it all blows up!
-Digital – Archival Pigment Print This photograph was taken with an analog large format camera.
-After Clyde develops the negative, the film is scanned and edited in a computer program mimicking his darkroom techniques.
-The photograph is printed on an Epson Stylus 4800 or 11880 printer.
-Clyde uses archival Ultra-chrome K3 ink and prints on archival Harman Hahnemuhle paper.
-The limited edition photograph is then mounted and matted to current archival standards.
+This photograph is printed on a large format Epson printer using genuine Epson ink and archival Harman Hahnemuhle paper.
+Each photograph is digitally signed, then mounted and matted to current archival standards.
 This is a limited edition series and each photograph is numbered.